- Archives Home →

 September 26, 2010

 The Quietus of ReasonWe live in a linguistic Wonderland.
-Most of us are aware that words have meanings.
-Too many of us have lost track of the fact that if we don't use words properly, or (as in a famous Monty Python skit) at least get "them in the right order,"...
+If we don't use words properly, or (as in a famous Monty Python skit) at least get "them in the right order," our statements become meaningless.

 -